MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

     ![select manage roles](media/D365-admin-center-advanced-settings-manage-roles.png "manage roles")

-9. Confirm that the "Basic User" role is selected.
-Select any additional roles to apply to the group.
+9. Confirm that the "Basic User" role is selected, and then select any additional roles that you want to apply to the group.

     ![Select roles](media/select-role.PNG "Select roles")